spraakbanken/sparv/docs/developers-guide/sparv-decorators.md

 The `@exporter` decorator is used to create functions that generate final outputs, often referred to as exports.
 These outputs typically combine information from multiple annotations into a single file.
 The output produced by an exporter is generally not used as input for any other module.
 An export can consist of any kind of data, such as a frequency list, XML files, or a database dump.
-It can create one file per input file, combine information from all input files into a single output file, or follow any other structure as needed.
+It can create one file per source file, combine information from all source files into a single output file, or follow any other structure as needed.

 **Parameters**: